-Some bacteria can divide very quickly; for example, the cell division time of E. coli is approximately 20 minutes.
+Most bacteria divide quickly; for example, the cell division time of E. coli is approximately 20 minutes.
 If DNA replication in E. coli does not keep up with the division of the cytoplasm, daughter cells will be formed that lack chromosomes.
-On the other hand, if DNA replication occurs too quickly, daughter E. coli cells would likely contain more than one copy of the chromosome.
+On the other hand, if DNA replication occurs too quickly, daughter E. coli cells could contain more than one copy of the chromosome.

 How is DNA replication and division of the bacterial cytoplasm coordinated?
-E. coli cells coordinate these two processes by regulating the initiation of DNA replication.
-There are two general ways that DNA replication is coordinated with cell division in E. coli:
+E. coli cells coordinate these two processes by regulating how often DNA replication starts.
+There are two general ways that the initiation of DNA replication is coordinated with cell division in E. coli:

 - Limiting the amount of active DnaA protein.
 To initiate DNA replication, DnaA proteins must be bound to all five DnaA box sequences within OriC.
 When a bacterial cell decides to replicate the DNA, there is only enough active DnaA proteins in the cell to bind to the five DnaA boxes within a single copy of OriC.
-After DNA replication occurs, there are now two copies of OriC in the same cell.
-At this point, there is not enough active DnaA protein present to start a second round of DNA replication.
+After DNA replication occurs, there are now two copies of chromosome (and two copies of OriC) in the same cell.
+At this point, there is not enough active DnaA protein present in the cell to start a second round of DNA replication.
 By the time additional copies of the DnaA proteins are synthesized, the cell has divided its cytoplasm producing two daughter cells.

-- GATC methylation.
-An enzyme called DNA adenine methyltransferase (Dam) recognizes the GATC methylation sequences in OriC and methylates the adenine, forming methyladenine (Ame).
+- Methylating the GATC sequences within OriC.
+The enzyme DNA adenine methyltransferase (Dam) recognizes the GATC methylation sequences in OriC and methylates the adenines in both DNA strands, forming methyladenine (Ame).
 Recall that there are numerous GATC methylation sequences in OriC.
 Prior to replication, Dam ensures that the adenines in all twelve GATC sequences are methylated.
 If these GATC sites are methylated, DNA replication is initiated.
-After DNA replication, two DNA molecules are found in the same cell.
+After DNA replication, two DNA molecules are found in the same bacterial cell.
 Within each of these two molecules, the parental DNA strands contain methylated adenine, but the daughter DNA strands do not.
-A new round of DNA replication does not occur until the Dam protein methylates the adenines within the daughter DNA strands (this can take several minutes).
+A new round of DNA replication does not start until the Dam protein methylates the adenines within the daughter DNA strands (this can take several minutes).
 Thus, an E. coli cell has enough time to divide its cytoplasm prior to initiating a second round of DNA replication.

-- What are the names of four proteins involved in the initiation step of replication in coli?
+- What are the names and functions of the four proteins involved in DNA replication initiation in E. coli?

 The elongation stage of DNA replication in bacteria consists of the following steps (see figure 6.4):

 - RNA primers are synthesized.
 After the parental DNA strands have separated, small RNA molecules (10-12 nucleotides long) are synthesized that are complementary to the template DNA strands.
-These RNA primers provide the free 3’-OH groups required by DNA polymerases to initiate DNA synthesis.
+These RNA primers provide the free 3’-OH groups required by DNA polymerases to synthesize daughter DNA strands.

 - DNA synthesis occurs using the parental DNA strands as templates.
 One rule of DNA replication is that the daughter DNA strands are synthesized in the 5’ to 3’ direction.
 However, because the parental DNA strands are antiparallel to the daughter DNA strands, DNA polymerases read the parental DNA strands in the 3’ to 5’ direction as the daughter DNA strands are synthesized.
 Note that as the DNA polymerase reads the template DNA strand 3' to 5' and synthesizes the daughter DNA strand 5' to 3', the polymerase is moving in a single direction.

 Since DNA polymerases only synthesize the daughter DNA strands in the 5’ to 3’ direction, the two DNA strands synthesized at each replication fork are synthesized in opposite directions.
 One newly synthesized DNA strand is called the leading strand.
-The leading strand is synthesized in the same direction that the replication fork is separating the template DNA strands.
+The leading strand is synthesized in the same direction that the replication fork is moving as the template DNA strands are separated.
 The leading strand uses only one RNA primer and DNA synthesis is continuous.
-The other newly synthesized DNA strand at the replication fork is called the lagging strand.
-The lagging strand is synthesized as a series of Okazaki fragments (1000–2000 nucleotides long in bacteria) in the opposite direction the replication fork is separating the daughter DNA strands.
+The other newly synthesized DNA strand at the replication fork is the lagging strand.
+The lagging strand is synthesized as a series of Okazaki fragments (1000–2000 nucleotides long in bacteria) in the opposite direction the replication fork is separating the parental DNA strands.
 Each Okazaki fragment has an RNA primer, and the lagging strand is synthesized in a discontinuous (fragmented) manner.

 - The RNA primers are removed.
-Removing the RNA primers results in a gap between the DNA portion within each Okazaki fragment.
+Removing the RNA primers results in a gap between each Okazaki fragment.

 - DNA synthesis fills the gaps left by the RNA primers.